evanfields/evanfields.github.io/_posts/2021-02-10-No-Perfect-Geo-Grid.md

 So we've reached a contradiction.
 Regular polygon grid cells implies triangle, square, or hexagon cells.
 Each cell having just one kind of neighbor implies hexagonal cells, but each cell subdividing nicely implies not hexagonal cells. ⇒⇐

 Maybe we shouldn't have been using convex regular polygons?
 There are definitely exotic plane tiling schemes that don't rely on regular polygons, but regular polygons are important because they minimize the perimeter to area ratio.
 One of many reasons this is important: location data is often imprecise.
-Let's say you know locations only up to ± 10 meters, mabye due to GPS limitations.
+Let's say you know locations only up to ± 10 meters, maybe due to GPS limitations.
 Then any time you think a point is less than 10 meters from a cell boundary, you should be worried that the point is actually in a neighboring cell.
 To minimize this situation, we'd want to minimize the perimeter to area ratio, which pushes us towards regular polygons.
 For example, consider a very spiky rhombus type shape: almost the whole area is near the boundary.

 ![Rhombus]({{ site.baseurl }}/images/geogrids/inset.svg "Most of the rhombus' area is near its boundary.")